-• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
 Owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+In discussions with the inspectors, a group of children in year 6 spoke confidently and enthusiastically about their learning and other opportunities they have to develop their wider interests and skills.
+They also reported that they feel happy and secure and are aware of what to do if they have any concerns about their safety or welfare.